Topics

 For those of you who like ornaments, get one or two boulders or a decorative item such as a statue, a whimsical stone frog, turtle, etc. You could add a bird bath, small plastic pond or fountain, a comfortable bench or other outdoor furniture where you can relax in your leisure time.

-Only the boundaries of your backyard garden and your imagination are the limits as to selection of plant materials and other items you can use to make your garden as elegant, elaborate or functional as you choose.
+Only the boundaries of your backyard garden and your imagination are the limits as to selection of plant materials and decorative items you can use to make your garden as elegant, elaborate or functional as you choose.

 We hope you enjoy your visit with us here at Backyard Garden.